What Does a Nutrition Coach Do?

 Maybe you’ve heard the term “nutrition coach”—or been given the recommendation to find one—but you’re unclear about what this role entails.
 Is it the same as a dietitian, or a health coach?

 Whether you’re searching for a nutrition coach or are interested in making this your career, it’s important to know what a nutrition coach actually does on a day-to-day basis.
 Nutrition coaching is a specific niche of the larger health and wellness education market.
-The “health coach” market is expected to hit over $25 billion by 2030.
+According to Precedence Research, the “health coach” market is expected to hit nearly $30 billion by 2032.
 Keep reading to explore what the job entails, how it differs from other related professions, and the education you might need to make it your career path.

 Are Nutrition Coaches, Nutritionists, and Registered Dietitians the Same?